 Nalanda University was one of the most illustrious learning centres of India.
 The university was built in the 5th century by the emperor Kumargupta in Bihar.
 It was devoted to Buddhist studies but subjects like fine arts, astronomy, politics, the art of war and medicine were taught.

 Ayurveda is the natural treatment of diseases.
 Charak, the father of medicine introduced Ayurveda to the world 2500 years ago.
+He propounded many concepts of Ayurveda.
+For example, the concept of immunity, metabolism and indigestion.
 Today Ayurveda is gaining fast acceptance as naturopathy in the world.

 India introduced the number zero which was invented by Aryabhatta.
 In the sixth century, Budhayana explained the concept of Pythagorean Theorem.
-He calculated the value of pi (π).
-Shridharcharya, in the 11th century, put forward the quadratic equation.
+Moreover, he calculated the value of pi (π).
+Similarly, Shridharcharya, in the 11th century, put forward the quadratic equation.
 India also introduced the world to the decimal number system, part of trigonometry and calculus.

 4. The theory of the atom

 The atomic theory was devised by Kanad, one of the notable scientists of ancient India, long before John Dalton.
-He speculated the existence of anu or a small indestructible particle.
+He speculated the existence of paramaanu (atom) or a small indestructible particle.
+He also stated that anu have tow states- stationary and motion.

 5. Game of snakes & ladders, chess and cards